-Galway International Arts Festival is a registered trading name of Galway Arts Festival Limited.
-Galway Arts Festival Limited is governed by a voluntary Board of Directors.
+Galway International Arts Festival is a registered trading name of Galway Arts Festival CLG.
+Galway Arts Festival CLG is governed by a voluntary Board of Directors.

 The Organisation is committed to good governance and has embarked upon the journey of compliance with the Governance Code.
 The organisation complies with all regulatory requirements and operates in accordance with its governing document.

-Galway Arts Festival is a registered charity (CHY 1 0298).
-The organisation is open, honest and fully transparent in its fundraising activities, the proceeds of which all go towards the primary activity of organising and promoting an annual Arts festival.
+Galway Arts Festival CLG is a registered charity (Registered Charity number 20026196, CHY number 10298).
+The organisation is open, honest and fully transparent in its fundraising activities, the proceeds of which all go towards the primary activity of organising and promoting an annual arts festival and producing year-round arts activities.
 The organisation is currently working to confirm compliance with the Statement of Guiding Principles of Good Fundraising developed by Irish Charities Tax Research Ltd (ICTR).

 Board of Directors